Wouter-IT/map-tutorials/TESTING.md

 # Testing

 ## Code Validation
 In order to properly test the FakeFairytale Battle Maps website it has to be run through the [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) respectively.
-No errors were encountered during this process as some had already been addressed during an earlier stage of the development process.
-The CSS Validation passed without errors during it's first validation.
+No errors were encountered during this process.
+Both the HTML and CSS Validation passed without errors during it's first validation.

 ### HTML